Traction alopecia compensation claims

 A stylist should inform a client if signs of hair loss occur, and should not continue to apply extensions.

-Is it possible to make a claim for traction alopecia?
+Do I have a claim for hair extension traction alopecia?

 Traction alopecia is extremely distressing and anyone whose condition has been caused through another's negligence may be able to claim compensation.